-1. Bilateral Screening Mammogram: If you are 35 or older, Dr. Pautler will send you for a mammogram.
+- 1. Bilateral screening mammogram: If you are 35 or older, Dr. Pautler will send you for a mammogram.
 This is purely a precaution to make sure that there are no suspicious areas in your breasts that may need to be followed or biopsied prior to the surgery.
-If there is a positive finding on the mammogram, Dr. Pautler, will most likely have you evaluated by a general surgeon before proceeding with surgery.
-If you have a very strong family history of breast cancer, Dr. Pautler may send you for a mammogram even if you are younger than 30.
+If there is a positive finding on the mammogram.
+Dr. Pautler will most likely have you evaluated by a breast surgeon before proceeding with surgery.
+If you have a very strong family history of breast cancer, Dr. Pautler may send you for a mammogram even if you are younger than 35. - 2.
+STOP SMOKING: If you are a smoker, Dr. Pautler will strongly urge you to cease as soon as possible.
+You must stop smoking at least 8 weeks before and 6 weeks after your planned surgery.
+Cigarettes contain nicotine, a powerful substance that decreases blood circulation especially in the area that need it the most: surgical wounds.
+Wound healing is slowed, infection risk is increased, and recovery from surgery may be prolonged.
+Nicotine containing chewing gums and patches are as harmful as cigarettes, so do not use them.
+If you absolutely cannot curb your smoking, Dr. Pautler asks that you be honest about it and let her know because she may need to alter her surgical plan for you.